seraogianluca/RoomBooking/docs/Manual.md

 **A Teacher and Student to**
 * Book a room
-* Delete a booking room
+* Delete a booking
-* Update a booking room
+* Update a booking

 ## 2. Startup and log in